mngu2382/books/_posts/2014-08-29-RhysJean_WideSargassoSea.md

 Interesting exploration of race, post-colonialism and feminism.

-Hereditary madness (cf. Strange Interlude, Eugene O'Neil): cannot but feel incredulous.
+Hereditary madness (cf. _Strange Interlude_, Eugene O'Neil): cannot but feel incredulous.

 This Penguin edition contains a lot of unimpressive "value-add" material, probably because the text itself is so slight.
 (TODO: